The Small, Rural School Achievement Program

 School District Eligibility

-- A total average daily attendance (ADA) of less than 600 students
+- (a) have a total average daily attendance (ADA) of less than 600 students,

-Serve only schools that are located in counties that have a population density of fewer than 10 persons per square mile
+(b) serve only schools that are located in counties that have a population density of fewer than 10 persons per square mile;

 Use of Funds